Varying the medium surrounding an optical resonator: An efficient and rigorous way to calculate its spectral changes

 are, respectively, the $6\times6$ generalized permittivity and curl operators, $\wF_n(\r)$ is a $6\times1$ column vector with components $\E_n(\r)$ and $i\H_n(\r)$ of the electric and magnetic fields, respectively, $\zero$ is the $3\times3$ zero matrix, and $n$ is an index labelling the RSs.
-Let us use $\cV_{\rm in}$ and $\cV_{\rm out}$ to denote, respectively, the system volume and rest of the space.
-Let us also assume for clarity that the basis system is surrounded by vacuum, i.e. $\heps(k,\r)=\hmu(k,\r)=\one$ for $\r\in\cV_{\rm out}$, where $\one$ is the $3\times3$ identity matrix.
-Note that the general case of a bi-isotropic surrounding medium and a bi-anisotropic material constituting the system is treated in~\cite{SI}.
+Let us use $\cV_{\rm in}$ and $\cV_{\rm out}$ to denote, respectively, the system volume and rest of space.
+Let us also assume for clarity that the basis system is surrounded by vacuum, i.e. $\heps(k,\r)=\hmu(k,\r)=\one$ for $\r\in\cV_{\rm out}$, where $\one$ is the $3\times3$ identity matrix --- the general case of bi-isotropic system and surrounding medium is treated in Sec.\,S.I of~\cite{SI}.